 - Encourage playtime with other kids.
 Children pick up words and behaviours from peers much faster.

-- Recite rhymes together and encourage your child to enact it.
+- Recite rhymes together and encourage your child to enact them.

 - Sing songs to your baby right from birth.
 Songs stimulate multiple centres in the brain and improve their interest in language.